Kunstbanause/Last64/last64_bloom/TASKS.md

         The value read was previously written by RSP DMA from RDRAM address 0x002358f0 RSP DMA started at RSP PC: 0x03c
         The relative CPU cacheline was dirty (missing cache writeback?)

+~~After a while the optins are all the smame~~ Its just when one weapon is fully upgraded.
+Needs more upgrades